Yani-Jivkov/Basic-Python-Exams/README.md

-# Basic-Python-Exams
-Exams from SoftUni
+Solution of every SoftUni exam